4GeeksAcademy/machine-learning-content/export/exploratory-data-analysis.md

 # Exploratory Data Analysis

 Exploratory data analysis is the first step towards solving any data science or machine learning problem.
 It refers to the critical process of performing initial investigations on the data we have available and getting familiar with it.
 EDA makes a thorough examination on our dataset to find trends, patterns, and relationships between features within the data with the help of graphs and plots using libraries like Matplotlib and Seaborn.
 We will also be using the Pandas library.
 Pandas makes importing, analysing and visualizing much easier.
 In this section, we will use the Titanic dataset, a popular introductory dataset, to learn the step by step exploratory data analysis process.
-The purpose is to bring the reader in the position of going on with its own ideas, and by the end of this module searching for a dataset with a subject of its own interest to explore.
+The purpose is to bring the reader in the position of going on with its own ideas, and by the end of this course searching for a dataset with a subject of its own interest to explore.

 ### Understanding the problem statement